andyi95/yamdb_final/README-en.md

   - `HOST`, `USER`, `SSH_KEY`/`PASSWORD`, `PASSPHRASE` - network address, username, private SSH-key (with a passphrase if used) or password, used for SSH deployment.
 Check the official [ssh-action](https://github.com/appleboy/ssh-action) repo for more parameters.
   - `TELEGRAM_TOKEN`, `TELEGRAM_TO` - Telegram bot's token and user id for sending notifications.
 Check the [Telegram manuals](https://core.telegram.org/bots#6-botfather) to know more about Telegram bots creation and management.

-Furthermore, you may edit the `.env` file according to your current requirements as the existing fields are not overwritten with the new deployments.
+In future you may edit the `~/.env` file according to your current requirements as the existing fields are not overwritten with the new deployments.

 #### Initial configs